addnab/docker-run-action/README.md

 # Docker Run Action

-This action targets a very specific use-case that is not currently supported by Github Workflows.
-This action gives you the capability to run built containers.
+Github Workflows already supports running on public docker images out-of-the-box (See [jobs.<jobs_id>.container](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idcontainer)).

+### Why use docker-run-action?
+- run on a privately-owned image.
-Docker already supports running commands inside a docker image.
-See [jobs.<jobs_id>.container](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idcontainer).
-But it doesn't give you a clean way to run an image from a private repo or an image built by a previous step.
+- run on an image built by a previous step.
+- run a specific step in docker instead of running it as a job.

 ### Example Usage